gvwilson/sensibleadventures/nardica/nardica.md

 search ended in "not found" or "restricted", and after three of those, she had been too afraid to keep looking.

 "Girl!
-Girl! *Wang ba*, wife, where's that affing girl now?"
+Girl! *Wang ba*, wife, where's that affin' girl now?"
 Iffy jumped at Uncle Jack's bellow from the galley below her.
 He'd been out with his mates last night, which was Uncle Jack-speak for drinking more than he could handle and gambling more than he could afford to.
 Aunt Naggie somehow managed to